JeffW12345/formality-classification-using-machine-learning/README.md

-For the final project of my MSc in Software Development at the University of Glasgow, I investigated using supervised machine learning to predict sentence formality classifications.
+For the final project of my MSc in Software Development at the University of Glasgow, I investigated using supervised machine learning whether it was possible to predict for each sentence in a corpus of sentences whether humans had determined that sentence to be formal or informal in nature.

 This repository contains: